Sanford Housing Co-operative: SCD's role in the development of housing co-operatives

 Sanford Co-op was born as a pilot to a general scheme of par-value co-operatives advocated by SCD.
-In parallel, an intense lobbying campaign was carried out by SCD, including publications of pamphlets, manifestos, reports, fund-raising events, tabled ammendements to the Housing Bill 1969, and parliamentary discussions.
+In parallel, an intense lobbying campaign was carried out by SCD, including publications of pamphlets, manifestos, reports, fund-raising events, tabled amendements to the Housing Bill 1969, and parliamentary discussions.

-Support for the scheme was expressed twice by Prince Philip who spoke at a fundraising event for SCD in 1969 and chaired a teach-in on tenants co-operatives on 21st of November 1974.
+Support for the scheme was expressed twice by Prince Philip who spoke at a fundraising event for SCD in 1969 and chaired a teach-in on housing co-operatives on 21 November 1974.

 As part of the same programme, other development sites at Temple Mills (E15) and Octavius Street (SE9) were proposed and approved in 1975 by the Housing Corporation and local authorities, leading to the creation of Clays Lane Housing co-operative and Deptford Housing Co-operative.
 SCD continued to open fully mutual housing co-operatives in the following years, namely with the Two Piers Housing Co-operative (in Brighton) in 1978 and Argyle Housing Co-operative (in Cambridge) in 1981.

 Carbon 60 project: 2005—2009

-From its inception in 2005 to its completion in 2009, the co-op undertook a major development project to reduce its carbon dioxide emissions, called Carbon 60.
-It consisted in building various systems for energy efficiency including wood pellet biomass boilers (now replaced), solar hot water heating system, eco-kitchens, ventilation systems and auto-glazing.
+From its inception in 2005 to its completion in 2009, the co-op undertook a major development project to reduce its greenhouse gas emissions, called Carbon 60.
+It consisted in building various systems for energy efficiency including wood pellet biomass boilers (now replaced), solar water heating systems, eco-kitchens, ventilation systems and double glazing.
 40% of the £230,000 cost was funded by the Energy Savings Trust.
 This project was awarded with the Inside Housing "award for sustainable social housing refurbishment 2008".